wpbrown/btrfs-pnbackup/README.rst

 ------------
 It is normally assumed that you are sshing to the root user of a remote host.
 Using a nonroot user requires some extra setup.

-* on the machine running btrfs-sxbackup
+* on the machine running btrfs-pnbackup

   * create an ssh key pair for the root user (i.e. in /root/.ssh)
-  * when initing the remote with btrfs-sxbackup, use the user name created on the remote host below
+  * when initing the remote with btrfs-pnbackup, use the user name created on the remote host below

 * on the remote host

-  * create a user for the machine running btrfs-sxbackup to login in to. copy the root users public key created above to the authorized_keys of this new user
+  * create a user for the machine running btrfs-pnbackup to login in to. copy the root users public key created above to the authorized_keys of this new user
   * disable password login for the new user
   * install backup_root.py in the path of the root user (i.e. /usr/local/sbin/backup_root)
   * use visudo to edit and save sudoers in to your system configuration (i.e. /etc/sudoers.d/backup_root)
   * copy backup_root.conf to /etc/backup_root.conf. add the user created above to this configruation
-  * create additional users for other machines running btrfs-sxbackup in your environment
+  * create additional users for other machines running btrfs-pnbackup in your environment

 Known limitations
 =================

 * the destination filesystem has to be mounted without the subvol option, otherwise an error will occur on btrfs receive prompting you to remount with fs tree

-* some commands (like *update*) may not be available for backup jobs created with older versions of btrfs-sxbackup. in this case backup jobs can be recreated using *destroy* and *init*. existing snapshots will be kept as long as *destroy* is **not** invoked with *--purge*.
+* some commands (like *update*) may not be available for backup jobs created with older versions of btrfs-pnbackup. in this case backup jobs can be recreated using *destroy* and *init*. existing snapshots will be kept as long as *destroy* is **not** invoked with *--purge*.

 Usage examples
 ==============